 Are you passionate about gender equality, climate action, quality education, no world hunger AND sustainable communities?
 Well it’s easy to get lost in the hype of tackling all 17 UN Sustainable Development Goals (SDGs).

 Recently, Efiko Academy hosted a webinar titled “Maximising Impact: from Rhetoric to Reality” featuring Amanda Feldman and Jeremy Nicholls.
 Amanda Feldman expressed concern that choosing an SDG to tackle has become as simple as picking your favorite color.
 Such mainstream behavior may inhibit the positive impact organisations can have on society.
 So how do we combat this?
 How do we maximise our collective social impact in 2021 and beyond?
+Find the webinar here.

 Here are three tips we picked up in the webinar on how to maximise impact in your organisation, whether you’re an investment firm or a non-profit: